Limiting behavior of principal eigenvalues and eigenfunctions for a class of elliptic operators with degenerate large advection: Introduction

-though for the special choices \eqref{1.4}, where $x_0=0$ is the unique critical point of $m(x)$, our numerical simulations suggest that $\v_s''$ should approximate $0$ as $s\to \infty$.
+though for the special choices \eqref{1.4}, where $x_0=0$ is the unique critical point of $m(x)$, our numerical simulations suggest that $\v_s''$ should approximate $0$ as $s\ua \infty$.
 The analysis of the asymptotic behavior of $\v_s''$ remains as an open problem in this paper.
+Figure \ref{Fig5} collects the plots of the functions $\v_s''$ computed for the choices \eqref{1.5}, \eqref{1.6} and \eqref{1.7}, respectively.

 The distribution of this paper is the following.
 Section 2 collects a number of oscillatory properties of the principal eigenfunctions $\v_s$ and their associated derivatives, $\v_s'$, that are going to be used in the proofs of Theorems \ref{th1.1} and \ref{th1.2}.
 Some of them have a great interest on their own.
 Sections 3 and 4 deliver the proofs of Theorems \ref{th1.1} and \ref{th1.2}, respectively.
 Finally, in Section 5 eight eigenvalue problems satisfying the hypotheses of this paper are numerically simulated and analyzed.
 These numerical examples reinforce and illustrate the analytical results.